blacix/sw-version-manager/README.md

 this is the default if no extra args are provided

-- --git:
+- --commit
-creates and pushes a git tag if configured

-commits and pushes the version file
+commits the version file

-version file update will only be updated if --update is present
+- --tag
+git tag is created with the version

+- --git
+equals to --tag --commit

 - --output:
 creates output file containing the version string